 17. Categories of Shareholders as on March 31, 2022 Category Code Category of Shareholder Total Number of Shares As a Percentage of (A+B+C) Α Shareholding of Pro moter and Promoter Group 1 Indian 30,58,68,559 60.80 2 Foreign N.A.
 N.A.
 Total Shareholding Promoter Group g of Promoter and 30,58,68,559 60.80 В Public Shareholding 1 1 Institutions 2,22,84,278 4.43 2 Non-institutions 17,49,33,496 34.77 Total Public Shareh nolding 19,72,17,774 39.20 С Non Promoter-Non Public 1 Shares underlying D PRs - - Total Non Promote r-Non Public Shareholding - - GRAND TOTAL (A+ B+C) 50,30,86,333 100.00 None of the sh hares held by the Promote er/Promoters' Group is under pled ge Includes 4,44 ,285 equity shares transfe erred to the Investor Education an d Protection Fund (IEPF) 18.
-Credit Ratings - ollowing are the Credit Ratings as on March 31, 2022 assigned to unsecured perpetual Non-Convertible Debentu s) of the Company: on-Convertible Debentures Agency , Brickwork Innovative Pe novative Perpetual Debt Instrument (PDI) BWR D (Credit watch with r negative implications) During the Financial Year 2021-22, the credit ratings of the various as follows: is instruments issued by the Company were revised Credit Ratin g Agency Instruments / Facilities Date of Revision Revision Type Brickwork Ra (Brickwork) tings India Pvt.
+Credit Ratings - ollowing are the Credit Ratings as on March 31, 2022 assigned to unsecured perpetus; of the Company: on-Convertible Debentures Agency Brickwork Innovative Perpetual Debt Instrument (PDI) BWR D (Credit watch with r negative implications) During the Fi as follows: nancial Year 2021-22, the credit ratings of the variou us instruments issued by the Company were revised Credit Ratin g Agency Instruments / Facilities Date of Revision Revision Type Brickwork Ra (Brickwork) tings India Pvt.
 Ltd. Innovative perpetual debt instrument (IPDI) 06.04.2021 Downgrade mations in this regard Listing Regulations, 2 were sent to the Stock Exchan 015. ges in compliance with Regul lation 30 read with Schedule and obligation Equipment F with the Deb ons under the Debent inance Limited (SEFL), ansfer Agreement (BTA) datec cure Trust Deeds arising out c wholly-owned subsidiary of t talyst Trusteeship Limited and of the listed Non-Convertible the Company, pursuant to th e Debentures (NCDs) to Sre e Novation Deeds executed 19.
-Commodity Price risk, Foreign Exchange risk and Hedging activities The Company does not deal in any commodity and hence is not exposed to any commodity price risk.
-Further, the Company lays down the overall risk strategy and Risk Committee oversees the application and adherence to it.
-The Company has adopted a comprehensive approach for market risk that not only hedges against market risks, but also endeavours to maximise the risk-adjusted rate of return of the portfolio by keeping close track of macro-economic developments including changes and its impact on movement in interest rates, foreign exchange rates and liquidity position in the market in domestic currency.
+Commodity Price risk, Foreign Exchange risk and Hedging activities lays down th adopted a co maximise the e overall risk strategy omprehensive approa risk-adjusted rate of re commodity and hence is not ex and Risk Committee oversee ch for market risk that not or eturn of the portfolio by keepir ment in interest rates, foreig s the application and adhere nly hedges against market ri ng close track of macro-econo ence to it.
+The Company has sks, but also endeavours to mic developments including in domestic currency.
 Therefore, in t becomes an imperative as the order to optimise the cost o ing with the Company's risk f funds and diversify the fun ding mix, effective hedging a.
 Share Transfer Processing